dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 </center>
 Deca brings us colorful syllables delicately weaved into a tapestry displaying stories of human consciousness and humanity's struggles.
 From the demons in the head of men, to freeing ourself from our own cages, this album is full of symbolism, lyricism, and reflection.

 To me, a long time fan and artist in the genre, it's a bright bulb in a dimming field of hip hop.
-Thought provoking speech samples throughout the album bring us back decades.
+Thought provoking speech samples throughout the album hold the story together, and guide us from the past to the future.

 🕵 Discovered with 12,306 views,  likes on Youtube